-"I understand by registering for courses at River Valley Community College, I am financially obligated for ALL costs related to the registered course(s).
-Upon a drop or withdrawal, I understand that I will be responsible for all charges as noted in the student catalog and handbook.
-I further understand that if I do not make payment in full, my account may be reported to the credit bureau and/or turned over to an outside collection agency.
-I also understand that I will be responsible for the costs of the outside collection agency, any legal fees, and any bounced check fees under RSA 6:11, which will add significant costs to my account balance."
+"I agree that by registering for courses within the Community College System of New Hampshire (CCSNH), I am financially obligated for ALL costs related to the registered course(s).
+Upon a drop or withdrawal, I agree that I will be responsible for all charges as noted in the student catalog and handbook.
+I further understand that if I do not make payment in full, my account may be reported to the credit bureau and/or turned over to an outside agency.
+I also agree to pay for the fees of any collection agency which may be based on a percentage of the debt up to a minimum of 35%, and all additional costs and expenses, including any protested check fees, court filing costs and reasonable attorney's fees, which will add significant costs to my account balance."